rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    >>> g.computeRankingCorrelation(ba3.bachetRanking)
     {'correlation': 0.7585058291696407, 'determination': 0.408625}

-Notice that correlation +0.7585 corresponds to the correlation of the unique optimal Kemeny ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
+Notice that correlation +0.7585 corresponds in fact to the unique optimal Kemeny ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
 It is hence the highest possible correlation one may obtain with any ranking result.

 When comparing the Bachet rankings of best-qualified and randomized=100 versions with the corresponding Copeland rankings obtained from 1000 random Cost-Benefit performance tableaux of order 20 ,envolving 13 performance criteria, we observe the following correlation statistics with the corresponding outranking digraphs.